What are the differences between an MLP and MVP? What about an MMP? Which do you need?

 And since customers love it, they'll be more than happy to pay for it, which makes the minimum lovable product marketable.

+So, we looked at the difference between an MVP and MLP and other versions of the product.
 If you have an app idea you believe can make a difference and you're looking for an outsourcing app development company to make it happen, our seasoned technical specialists, designers, and project managers will be happy to be your guides and assistants to market success.
 Contact us if you have any questions.
 We will gladly answer them.